This page will be regularly updated as new information is received

 The COVID-19 (COrona VIrus Disease 2019) outbreak was declared a pandemic by the World Health Organization (WHO) on 11 March 2020.
-Globally, nations are taking actions to reduce and control the spread of the virus.

 For information on global efforts to manage this outbreak, visit the WHO website for current situation reports on COVID 19.